drehak/pandoc-to-markdown/example.md

 ###### sixth head.

 'Well hello there!', said the panda.
-"Can I be of service?"
+'Can I be of service?'

+"Certainly," replied the dragon.
+"I'm looking for a few witnesses from the Square of the Gate of Heavenly Peace, where ~~thousands of people were~~ nothing happened."

+'Ah, pardon me, my friend.
+I thought you were a Marxist, but everyone knows Marxists cannot strike out text.'

+"Indeed, but I am a **ginseng-flavored** Marxist!"